Mixed-linkage glucan

-Mixed-linkage glucan (MLG), sometimes incorrectly referred to as beta-glucan, is a hemicellulosic polysaccharide consisting of β-D(1-3) and β-D(1-4) linked glucosyl residues.
-MLG is highly prevalent within the Poales, where it has important properties in the diet.
+Mixed-linkage glucan (MLG) is a hemicellulosic polysaccharide, a homopolymer of glucose connected by β-D(1-3) and β-D(1-4) glycosidic bonds.
+It is a type of beta-glucan and is occasionally vaguely called beta-glucan in industrial contexts.
+MLG is highly prevalent within the Poales (which includes the cereals), where it has important properties in the diet.

 In addition, although thought to be confined to the Poales, MLG has been found to be highly prevalent in plants of the distantly related genus Equisetum.

 Structure

 Glucose molecule, showing carbon numbering notation and beta orientation.
 In mixed linkage glucan bonds form only on carbons 1, 3 and 4.

 MLG is composed of β-D(1-3) and β-D(1-4)-linked glucosyl residues.
 Typically there are regions of 2-5 β-D(1-4)-linked residues separated by β-D(1-3)-linkages.
 The β-D(1-4)-linked residues form rigid regions of the structure while the β-D(1-3)-links are flexible.